cooling-singapore/saas-middleware-sdk/README.md

 deployed = rti_proxy.get_deployed()
 ```

-To see the list of functions and the parameters required for each of them, refer to the code found in the module `saascore.api.sdk.proxies`.
+To see the list of functions and the parameters required for each of them, refer to the code found in their respective modules.

-A full example of a simple application using this module can be found [here](./saascore/api/example/simple_app.py).
+A full example of a simple application using this module can be found [here](./examples/applications/example_api.py).

-## `saasadapters`
+## SaaS Adapters
-This package provides helper functions and an example template for creating a valid SaaS adapters.
-These are needed for the RTI to successfully deploy such adapters and use them to execute computational jobs.
+A SaaS Adapter provides a wrapper interface around an application (e.g. program or script) with a clearly defined specification of inputs/outputs and instructions on how to install/execute it.
+They can be then deployed using the RTI and users would be able to execute computational jobs.

 ### Adapter Structure
 A valid adapter should follow a similar folder structure and contain these types of files (with exact file names and in the same directory) as shown below: